gaslight/posts/posts/2014-03-27-structuring-css-on-the-filesystem.md

 ## helpers.css

-These styles are typically unspecific to the application you're building.
+These styles are not specific to your application domain and they have a very limited ruleset.

+Below are a few examples of good helper classes.

 ```sass
 .text-left